Read what our writers around the world are saying about climate change.

 The Chicago Department of Aviation (CAD) has hired a herd of goats to provide sustainable vegetation management at O’Hare International Airport.
 The city’s department of aviation awarded a $100,000 contract to Central Commissary Holdings, which owns the small grazing herd and operates several restaurants including Chicago’s ... keep reading

-Written by Environmental Leader this month, about Agriculture & Food, Corporate Citizenship, Farming, Food, Innovation, Tourism, Travel
+Written by Environmental Leader in May, about Agriculture & Food, Corporate Citizenship, Farming, Food, Innovation, Tourism, Travel

 Queenstown’s Rabbit Ridge Bike Resort got the thumbs up at the soft launch this weekend when members of the local biking community got to check out the newly-constructed trails.
 Some last minute rain ensured the trails were ‘bedded in’ and locals of all ages and experiences took to the ... keep reading

-Written by Celsias last month, about Children and Families, Tourism, Transport
+Written by Celsias in April, about Children and Families, Tourism, Transport

 Ziptrek Ecotours is flying high after almost four years in business and over a quarter of a million zips successfully completed.
 The established eco company operates an exhilarating zipline tour from the top of Queenstown’s Bobs Peak Ziptrek Ecotours won the Queenstown Chamber of Commerce Sustainable Business Award in ... keep reading

-Written by Celsias last month, about Accreditation, Corporate Social Responsibility, Innovation, Tourism, Travel
+Written by Celsias in April, about Accreditation, Corporate Social Responsibility, Innovation, Tourism, Travel

 As part of their joint Fight for the Reef campaign, WWF-Australia and the Australian Marine Conservation Society have released a scorecard assessing the performance of both the Queensland and Australian Governments’ management of the Great Barrier Reef.
 Last year, UNESCO gave Australia a deadline to outline how it would better ... keep reading